cce-bigdataintro-1160/winter2020-site/3-python.md

   * Create a script that should print any output.
   * There are two ways to run your scripts: type `python3 <myscript>.py` from the Terminal Panel or right click on the script and click `Run`

-* On a separate directory (outside `python-notebook`, clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
+* Now that you know how to use git clone, clone our course material in a separate directory and open it in a separate PyCharm window for reference.
-* Open this project in PyCharm in a separate window and let's see a few script examples
+* Let's see some Python code examples

 1. Go back to your previous `python-notebook` project and do the following exercises:
 2. Copy the script below and run it using `python3 testing_scripts.py`: